abtion/guidelines/career/software_engineer_progression_framework.md

 - You provide executives high-level guidance on technical decisions when necessary.

-- You mentor other engineers to reach their level (and pass them).
+- You mentor other engineers to reach your level (and surpass it).

 ### Recognized as
 - Someone who plays a key role in the technical direction of the company and has introduced positive changes across multiple teams.